Melissa Riso Flaunts Muscular Legs In Yellow String Bikini

 Melissa Riso was scantily clad in her latest Instagram upload on Wednesday morning.
-The gorgeous brunette stunned her over 1.2 million followers as she stuck a seductive pose during a day outdoors.
+The gorgeous brunette stunned her over 1.2 million followers as she struck a seductive pose during a day outdoors.

 In the sexy shot, Melissa looked hotter than ever as she opted for a bright yellow string bikini.
 The top featured thin spaghetti straps that tied behind her back and around her neck while showing off her impressive arms and shoulders.
-The garment also gave fans a peek at the model’s sideboob in the process.
+The garment also gave fans a peek at some sideboob in the process.

 The matching bikini bottoms laced over her curvaceous hips and fit snugly around her flat tummy and tiny waist.
-Her round booty also drew attention, as well as her muscular legs.
-She opted to accessorize her style with a pair of dark sunglasses.
+Her round booty and muscular legs also drew attention.

+She wore her long, dark hair parted in the center and styled in braided pigtails.
+The strands fell over her shoulder.
+She accessorized her style with a pair of dark sunglasses.

-Melissa posed with both of her hands in the white sand as she lifted her body up off of the ground.
+Melissa posed with both hands in the white sand as she lifted her body up off the ground.
 She bent one knee and left her other leg stretched out in front of her.
 Her back was arched and her head was tilted upward toward the sky.

-In the background of the shot, the rolling ocean waves could be see as the water washed over Melissa’s feet.
+In the background of the shot, the rolling ocean waves could be seen as the water washed over Melissa’s feet.
 The bright blue sky complete with white, fluffy clouds was also visible.

-She wore her long, dark hair parted in the center and styled in braided pigtails.
-The strands fell over her shoulder.

-Melissa’s followers didn’t hesitate to begin sharing some love for the post.
+Melissa’s followers didn’t hesitate sharing some love for the post.
 The photo garnered more than 4,400 likes within the first eight hours after it was published to her account.
 Her admirers also hit up the comments section to leave over 70 remarks about the pic during that time.

 “Pure beauty pure perfection pure goddess,” one follower wrote.